|

 dance instructors!
 Not only were we particularly in sync that evening,

-but I think we are also simply more in love, and looked like we were
+but I think we are also simply more in love than the instructors, and looked like we were

 having more fun.